 Then I began to notice how few women were in senior management.
 This fact became known as 'the glass ceiling' because the 'ceiling' for promotion was certainly there but it was undocumented, so couldn't be seen to be verified.

 It also struck me that women were paid less than men for the same jobs.

-Of course I was not the only woman to notice such things.
-Pockets of action sprang up widely:
+Of course I was not the only woman to notice sexism and gender inequality in the workplace.
+Pockets of action sprang up widely in the 1960s:

 All these were helpful, but we women still needed tools to counter the sexism that we were regularly experiencing as individuals.
 Consequently local groups of professional, like-minded women sprang up.
 I belonged to one which served me well for my later career.
 We met regularly to share our recent personal experiences of workplace sexism; to develop counters to it and to counsel and support one another.

 Probably we all took away different things from these groups.
-Let me give an example of tactics which I learnt for having one's say in mixed gender meetings in the workplace.
+Let me give an example of tactics which I learnt for having a woman's say in mixed gender meetings in the workplace.

 Where one was interrupted while saying one's piece, as invariably happened when a man declared that he knew better, the tactic was to turn to him and if necessary then to the chair and say slowly and confidently, "I should like to finish my sentence".
 When I first tried this, I was met with shocked faces, but it worked.

 The group which I attended disbanded in the 1970s.
 It had served its purpose well; its members were well-armed, and it was no longer needed.

 If you are younger than me, as you probably are, you may think that I have been exaggerating.
 I assure you that I have not - although I suppose that I must stress again that I have been talking of norms, of which there are always exceptions.